 Is Sheep Poo Harmful to Humans?

-However, if the sheep poo has been properly composted, it poses no risk to humans and can actually be beneficial as a fertilizer for gardens.
+If the sheep poo has been properly composted, it poses no risk to humans and can be beneficial as a fertilizer for gardens.

 Conclusion